XeroAPI/xero-ruby/docs/projects/ProjectApi.md

-xero_tenant_id = xero_tenant_id_example # String | Xero identifier for Tenant
+xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
-project_id = 38400000-8cf0-11bd-b23e-10b96e4ef00d # String | You can specify an individual project by appending the projectId to the endpoint time_entry_create_or_update = { "userId": "00000000-0000-0000-0000-000000000000", "taskId": "00000000-0000-0000-0000-000000000000", "dateUtc": "2020-02-26T15:00:00Z", "duration":30, "description": "My description" } # TimeEntryCreateOrUpdate | The time entry object you are creating
+project_id = '38400000-8cf0-11bd-b23e-10b96e4ef00d' # String | You can specify an individual project by appending the projectId to the endpoint time_entry_create_or_update = { "userId": "00000000-0000-0000-0000-000000000000", "taskId": "00000000-0000-0000-0000-000000000000", "dateUtc": "2020-02-26T15:00:00Z", "duration":30, "description": "My description" } # TimeEntryCreateOrUpdate | The time entry object you are creating
 begin
   #Creates a time entry for a specific project